 Sometimes minor changes in product design or component specifications can assist in reducing duties.
 By way of example, tool sets are subject to the rate of duty applicable to that tool in the set subject to the highest rate of duty.
 Strategically thinking importers, those who employ bright folks such as you in classification, quickly learn to separate out the higher duty rate items, such as wrenches from the sets and import them as individual components.

 You wouldn’t consider having an unqualified clerk completing corporate tax returns would you?

-The HTS classifications you identify are used in the completion of federal tax forms such as customs entries and NAFTA certificate of origin forms.
+The HTS classifications you identify are used in the completion of federal tax forms such as customs entries and USMCA certificate of origin forms.
 Customs regulations require importers to exercise a type of due diligence known as reasonable care in this area.
 Last I checked hiring trained squirrels did not demonstrate reasonable care.